aaronhff8/plastic-joplin-theme/README.md

 # Plastic-Joplin-Theme
 Theme for Joplin that utilises the standard dark theme and essentially a restyling of [Ohmine-Dark-Theme-For-Joplin](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin).
 A big thankyou to Nacandev for creating such an amazingly in-depth repository for me to learn from.
 Using this theme I styled it to a colour scheme that better suits myself and my needs.
 The colour scheme applied is also borrowed extensively from the [Plastic](https://marketplace.visualstudio.com/items?itemName=will-stone.plastic) theme for VSCode.
 Having enjoyed both these themes, I took upon blending them together for a vibrant theme that isn't vexing.
-Another point which might be a big turn off is the
+Another point which might be a big turn off is that I don't use the markdown viewer and am perfectly content working in the editor alone.
+Just feels snappier for me, so blame my toaster PC if you were hoping for the viewer to be modified too.
+Otherwise, take a gander.

 <img src="https://github.com/aaronhff8/plastic-joplin-theme/blob/main/screenshot.png">